-Tua Tagovailoa signs with same agent as NFL MVP
+Tua Tagovailoa Signs With Same Agent as NFL MVP

-Former Alabama quarterback, Tua Tagovailoa, announced earlier this week that he will be forgoing his senior season with the Crimson Tide and entering the 2020 NFL Draft.
+Former Alabama Crimson Tide quarterback, Tua Tagovailoa, announced earlier this week that he will be forgoing his senior season with the Crimson Tide and entering the 2020 NFL Draft.

 Shortly after the decision, another major announcement was made about arguably the most talented quarterback in the draft class.